alirazazulfi/BikeRental/README.md

    * Delete user (soft delete). - DELETE - **/api/User**

 * Reservation Report By Users:
-   * Get all the users who reserved a bike, and the period of time they did it. - GET - **/api/User/UserReport**
+   * Get all the users who reserved a bike, and the period of time they did it. - GET - **/api/Reservation/UserReport**
    *
 * Reservation Report By Bikes:
-   * Get all the bikes reserved by a user and the period of time they did it. - GET - **/api/Bike/BikeReport**
+   * Get all the bikes reserved by a user and the period of time they did it. - GET - **/api/Reservation/BikeReport**

+### User
+* Reservation:
+   * Reserve a bike for a specific period of time. - POST - **/api/Reservation/ReserveBike**
+   * Cancel a reservation. - POST - **/api/Reservation/Cancel**
+   * Get List of Bike Reservation for logged in user. - GET - **/api/Reservation/GetForUser**

+* Bike:
+   * See a list of all available bikes for some specific dates.. - POST - **/api/Bikes/AvailableBikes**
+   * Filter by model, color, location, or rate averages. - POST - **/api/Bike/Search**
+   * Rate the bikes with a score of 1 to 5. - POST - **/api/Bike/Rating**